Accelerated Computer Science B.S./M.S. Program

 Admission into the program is competitive and needs to be approved by the Computer Science Graduate Admissions Committee.

 - Eligibility: Computer science majors may apply for admission to a special program that leads to a Bachelors of Science degree at the end of the fourth year and a Master of Science degree at the end of the fifth year.
 Students are encouraged to apply to this five-year program at the end of their junior year, though applications may be submitted up to one full semester before graduation (so that the student can take the minimum of 2 graduate courses/6 credits of graduate courses required by the Graduate School to be taken while they are still in the B.S. part of their studies), subject to the requirements below.
-A CSE major at Stony Brook that has completed at least three CSE upper-division (that is, CSE 300 - 400-level) technical courses completed at Stony Brook University (that is, not including non-technical courses, such as: CSE300, CSE301 and CSE312), and has a CSE major required technical courses at Stony Brook GPA of at least 3.25 (technical courses include required basic and advanced major courses (such as, CSE114, CSE214, CSE215, CSE216 or equivalent honors basic sequence, CSE220, CSE 303, CSE316, CSE310, CSE320, CSE373 and CSE416), as well as elective CSE3XX technical courses (therefore, not including CSE475 and counting CSE487 only once) (and co-listed courses are included, such as, ISE333, ISE334, ISE311, ESE346, AMS345, MAT371, MAT373); note: if a class was repeated, then all the grades count in this major technical GPA) and a cumulative GPA of at least 3.0.
+A CSE major at Stony Brook that has completed at least three CSE upper-division (that is, CSE 300 - 400-level) technical lecture courses completed at Stony Brook University (that is, not including non-technical courses, such as: CSE300, CSE301 and CSE312, or non-lecture courses, like the undergraduate teaching assistantship, like CSE/ISE 475, or undergraduate research, like CSE487 or CSE495), and has a CSE major required technical courses at Stony Brook GPA of at least 3.25 (technical courses include required basic and advanced major courses (such as, CSE114, CSE214, CSE215, CSE216 or equivalent honors basic sequence, CSE220, CSE 303, CSE316, CSE310, CSE320, CSE373 and CSE416), as well as elective CSE3XX technical courses (therefore, not including CSE475 and counting CSE487 only once) (and co-listed courses are included, such as, ISE333, ISE334, ISE311, ESE346, AMS345, MAT371, MAT373); note: if a class was repeated, then all the grades count in this major technical GPA) and a cumulative GPA of at least 3.0.
 This GPA does not guarantee admission since this program is very competitive and restricted by quality of reference letters and overall capacity of the program (as a matter of fact, the average GPAs for previous admissions was over 3.5 and successful applicants had grades of As in most upper division computer science courses, including CSE220 and CSE320).
 You can use the Stony Brook official GPA calculator found here.
 Being a quality graduate program we cannot give any details about the reviews to any applicant except that each application is reviewed by at least 3 different faculty and the majority decision is rendered to the applicant (their task is to predict based on past student performance if the applicant is going to succeed in their graduate studies (this depends on all parts of the application: GPAs, recommendations, statement and resume)).

 - Application form (a Google Form to be completed with the @stonybrook.edu University student account - the easiest way to open it is to open an anonymous browser window, login into Gmail with your Stony Brook student account, then copy the link of the application form and paste it into the anonymous browser.
 Once submitted the form will also send you a link to the completed application, so you can update certain fields, such as, recommenders, precise GPA, CV, statement, etc. before the deadline for the semester when you apply)